 Exam reviews are offered for on-sequence introductory chemistry and organic chemistry courses each quarter For example, CHEM 237 is the on quarter course in the fall and CHEM 238 is the on quarter course in the winter.
 During the exam review session, tutors will present practice problems and detailed explanations for the answer.
 Sessions are typically 1.5 hours long.

+Our goal is to engage you with the question, helping you work through it so that you feel confident in finding the solution on your own.
 You are expected to bring your own questions regarding your lecture material, course homework, exams, or practice problems.
 We will first ask you to explain your approach to the problem before we start helping you.
-This helps us to see what type of mistakes you have made and which concept you are missing.
+This allows us to understand where you may have gone wrong and identify any concepts that need further clarification.
 Then, we will ask leading questions and hopefully guide you to a satisfactory answer.

-If you have more questions, feel free to put yourself back on the queue before 10:45 p.m.!
+If you have more questions, feel free to put yourself back on the queue before 10:45 pm!
+It does help if you say what your question is in the signup (saying “aleks” is not as helpful as “I need help with related rates”).

 We can help with the following languages and courses:

-Drop-in tutoring for CSE is offered virtually on Sundays and Tuesdays and in-person in Mary Gates Hall on Mondays, Wendesdays, and Thursdays from 7 pm- 11 pm.
+Drop-in tutoring for CSE is offered virtually on Sundays, Tuesdays, and Thursdays and in-person in Mary Gates Hall on Mondays and Wendesdays from 7 pm- 11 pm.
 Check in at the front desk before seeing a tutor in MGH!
 It is a one-on-one tutoring session between you and a tutor.
 You are expected to bring your own questions and our tutors can help answer them.
 These sessions are typically 15-20 minutes long.

 We can help with the following subjects and courses: